-Researchers have been trying to understand specific environmental components that affect the social intervention by addressing patterns of the social congregation and their correlation to different characteristics such as the size of the unit and amount of residents in it, the bedroom size, and the size of the windows.
-The findings of these studies bring out the fact that there are no conclusive results and that additional work is needed to recognize the mechanisms regarding how facility characteristics such as facility design, size, or availability of common spaces can enhance social engagement in LTCF settings.
+Researchers have been trying to understand specific environmental components that affect social interventions by examining how patterns of congregation are associated with different physical characteristics such as the size of the unit, amount of residents, bedroom size, and size of the windows.
+The findings of these studies indicate that there are no conclusive results and that additional work is needed to recognize which facility characteristics can enhance social engagement in LTCF settings.

 Activity Involvement

-Activity involvement (engaging time and attention) may lead to self-realization, which is considered another domain of social needs for aging people in TLCF who most often spend their time without any activity and with minimum stimulation (Cohen-Mansfield, Marx, & Werner, 1992; Kitwood, 1997; Perrin, T., May, H. and Anderson, 2008; Train, Nurock, Manela, Kitchen, & Livingston, 2005; Van Haeften-Van Dijk, Van Weert, & Droës, 2015).
-Occupation in the LTCF can involve work, play, and leisure, but also necessary everyday activities such as getting up, eating and drinking, receiving physical care, interest in objects, helping others, social conversation, and more (Smit, Willemse, De Lange, & Pot, 2014).
-Studies have shown that large variety of meaningful individual or group activities that refer to self-identity (relate to experiences, interests, and hobbies) and are compatible to the residents' disability affected the residents' attitude, duration, and attention and increase SWB (Brooker, Woolley, & Lee, 2007; Cohen-Mansfield et al., 2010a).
+Activity involvement, which engages residents’ time and attention, may lead to self-realization, which is considered another domain of social needs for aging people in LTCFs, who most often spend their time without any activity and with minimum stimulation (Cohen-Mansfield et al., 1992; Kitwood, 1997; Perrin et al., 2008; Train et al., 2005; Van Haeften-Van Dijk et al., 2015).
+Activities in an LTCF can include work, play, and leisure, but also necessary everyday activities such as getting up, eating and drinking, receiving physical care, interest in objects, helping others, social conversation, and more (Smit et al., 2014).
+Studies have shown that a large variety of meaningful individual or group activities that refer to self-identity (i.e. experiences, interests, and hobbies) and are compatible with the residents’ disability can affect the residents’ attitude, duration of attention, and increase SWB (Brooker et al., 2007; Cohen-Mansfield et al., 2010a).

-However, occupation remains a challenge for the residents of the LTCF that suffer from an increasing dependency on the caregivers and the environment, decreased autonomy, loss of skills to initiate activities (Harmer & Orrell, 2008) and loss of visual or verbal prompting to start an occupation (Cook, Fay, & Rockwood, 2008).
-Several studies also found a correlation between the environment and activity involvement, especially the location and home-like characteristics (size).
-Knight & Mellor (2007) have found that location (where the activities occur) that do not meet the needs of the LTCF residents might decrease their involvement and facilitate only superficial interaction with others.
-In addition, central activity programs that create feelings of living in an institution instead of at home may cause declined activity involvement and can be perceived differently with the existence of a "club area" that was found correlated to improved behavior, nutritional status, and to decrease social isolation (Smit et al., 2014).
+However, occupation remains a challenge for the residents of LTCFs who suffer from increasing dependency on their caregivers and the environment, decreased autonomy, and loss of skills to initiate activities (Harmer & Orrell, 2008) as well as loss of visual or verbal prompting to start an occupation (Cook et al., 2008).
+Several studies also found a correlation between the physical environment and activity involvement, especially the location of the LTCF and home-like characteristics, namely smaller facility size.
+Knight & Mellor (2007) have found that an activity location that does not meet the needs of LTCF residents might decrease their involvement and facilitate only superficial interaction with others.
+In addition, central activity programs that emphasize the feeling of living in a facility rather than a home may cause declined activity involvement; a “club area” has been found to be correlated with improved behavior, nutritional status, and decreased social isolation (Smit et al., 2014).

-Studies that addressed LTCF with the home-like characteristics (smaller number of residents) were found to be a predictor of activity involvement of residents (Cohen-Mansfield, Thein, Dakheel-Ali, & Marx, 2010b) especially participation in household chores and everyday life (Smit, De Lange, Willemse, & Pot, 2012; Verbeek, Van Rossum, Zwakhalen, Kempen, & Hamers, 2009).
-Surprisingly, there was no correlation between other environmental characteristics, such as visual stimuli (Wood, Harris, Snider, & Patchel, 2005).
+Studies have found that LTCFs with a smaller number of residents, and thus a more home-like environment, were found to be a predictor of residents’ activity involvement (Cohen-Mansfield et al., 2010b) especially participation in household chores and everyday life (Smit et al., 2012; Verbeek et al., 2009).
+Surprisingly, some studies have found no correlation between other environmental characteristics, such as visual stimuli (Wood et al., 2005).
 In conclusion, there is a lack of knowledge concerning the impact of LTCF environmental characteristics on resident activity involvement.
 Further investigation is needed.

-The Connection Between the Physical Layout and Autonomy, Control, and Privacy.
+Physical Layout and Autonomy, Control, and Privacy

-Autonomy control and privacy are addressed as significant physical and social needs in many general QoL models and specifically when addressing the WB and QoL of LTCF residents.
-The next paragraph will review the large body of literature that addresses the connection between the physical layouts to these dimensions.
+Autonomy, control, and privacy are noted as significant physical and social needs in many general QoL models, and, due to the particular circumstances of LTCF residents, are certainly relevant to the present discussion of residents’ SWB and QoL.
+The following section offers a brief overview of the large body of literature that examines the relationship between physical layout and these dimensions.

-Autonomy and control
+Autonomy